 The Syrian Crisis

 More than eleven years into this crisis, the severity of needs remains overwhelming and demands global support.

 Syria is the worst humanitarian and refugee crisis of our time.

 The number of Syrian refugees has been steadily increasing since the Syrian crisis began in 2011.
-According to UNHCR and UNICEF reports on Syria, over half of the more than 5 million registered refugees fleeing Syria are women and children under 12 years of age.
-Only 10-20 percent live in camps.
+According to the latest UNHCR and UNICEF reports on Syria, over half of the more than 5.6 million registered refugees fleeing Syria are women and children under 12 years of age.
+Only 10-20 percent of these people live in camps.
 The majority are urban refugees, who live in temporary housing in Lebanon, Jordan, Turkey, Iraq, and Egypt.

-It is important to note that this number reflects only the number of officially registered Syrian refugees and excludes those who have declined to register, are not been able to gain refugee status, or are Internally Displaced Persons (IDPs) within the country.
-UNHCR's latest reports indicate that, as of June 2020, there are more than 5.6 registered Syrian refugees.
+It is important to note that the 5.6 million number reflects only the officially registered Syrian refugees and excludes those who have declined to register, have not been able to gain refugee status, or are Internally Displaced Persons (IDPs) within the country.